austintoddj/vue-frappe/readme.md

 ## Introduction

-This package provides a Vue wrapper component for the popular [Frappe Charts](https://frappe.io/charts) library.
+This package is a Vue component wrapper for the popular [Frappe Charts](https://frappe.io/charts) library.

-## Usage
+## Installation

 Install the package via [npm](https://www.npmjs.com/get-npm):